-Lama Shashi Dhoj Tulachan (lama name Nawang Chhogyall Tenzin) is the spiritual leader of Chhairo Gompa having been given responsibility for Chhairo Gompa by the current incarnation who is not a practicing lama.
+Lama Shashi Dhoj Tulachan (lama name Nawang Chhogyall Tenzin) is the spiritual leader of Sambha Gompa, being the senior practicing relative of the current incarnation.

 Lama Shashi is a master in Buddhist thangka painting and is committed to re-establishing the lost teaching tradition of Chhairo gompa.
 The Tulachan family is from the neighbouring village of Tukuche, to the south and comes from a long line of Buddhist artists.
 His father, Kamal Dhoj Tulachan, and grandfather are responsible for many wall paintings and statues to be found in gompas, chortens and private household shrines in villages of the Thak Kola (upper Kali Gandaki) are extensively in RK Rai’s 1994 inventory of monasteries in Mustang.